jakubnabrdalik/jakubnabrdalik.github.io/talks.md

 *Best practices in practice: things that work for me so well I cannot believe you are not using them* - Given at Craft-IT Rzeszów, I love dev in Warsaw, MS Tech Summit, Warsaw Java User Group, 4Developers

+*Hexagonal architecture interview* - at Better Software Design

+### 2022

 *How to NOT get insane when working for 20 years as a dev - personal mental health tricks.* - Given at Confitura

-*Hexagonal architecture interview* - at Better Software Design

-### 2022 ###

-*What I wish I knew when I started designing systems years ago* - DevTernity

 *Refactoring from monolith to microservices* - Nerguru, Asseco

+*Malevolent Architect: only bad decisions* - Closing keynote at Geecon

+*Developer w świecie mikroserwisów: W co warto pakować swój czas, by mieć aktualny skillset* - at Warszawskie Dni Informatyki

+*What I wish I knew when I started designing systems years ago* - Given at Devflix

+### 2021

+*What I wish I knew when I started designing systems years ago* - at JDD, Devternity, 4Developers, Warszawskie Dni Informatyki, Bydgoszcz JUG

 ### 2020